OFFICIAL DISABILITY GUIDELINES

 Benefits of adopting the ODG

-By adopting the Official Disability Guidelines (ODG), the Division of Workers Compensation can ensure the latest available medical evidence is used in making treatment decisions for workers
+By adopting the Official Disability Guidelines (ODG), the Workers Compensation Division can ensure the latest available medical evidence is used in making treatment decisions for workers

 injured on the job in Kansas.
 In addition, workers compensation expenditures will remain focused on the goal of recovery and the best utilization of the available medical services.